Exchange Voucher for Cash

 What is the payment card?

-Refugees who are covered by the 'Asylum Seekers Benefits Act' receive the money they are entitled to through the payment card instead of cash or to an account.
+Refugees who fall under the 'Asylum Seekers Benefits Act' receive the money they are entitled to via the payment card instead of cash or into an account.
 The payment card looks like a normal debit card but works very differently.
-Only 50€ cash can be withdrawn per month and transfers are only very limited.
-These restrictions massively hinder participation in social life and successful integration.
+Only 50€ in cash can be withdrawn monthly, and transfers are only very limited possible.
+These restrictions massively hinder participation in society and successful integration.

 Why is the payment card problematic?

-Whether at the flea market, at the weekly market, or for the children's lunch in school - cash is enormously important in Germany and restricting it to 50€ per person creates an unnecessary hardship and pure discrimination.
-Additionally, not all stores accept the payment card as a means of payment.
+Whether at the flea market, the weekly market, or for children's lunch money at school - cash is extremely important in Germany, and the restriction of 50€ per person is an unnecessary burden on life and pure discrimination.
+Furthermore, not all shops accept the payment card as a means of payment.
 Transfers are also indispensable in all areas of life.
-Membership fees in a club, the Germany ticket, the electricity provider - to participate in social life, we need the ability to make transfers.
-However, with the payment card, this is only possible, if at all, after explicit approval, thereby creating huge integration barriers instead of removing them.
-Constant technical errors, data protection issues, or unlawful fees are just a few of the many issues related to the payment card, not to mention enormous administrative burdens.
+Club membership fees, the Deutschlandticket, the electricity provider - to participate in social life, we need the ability to make transfers, but with the payment card, this is - if at all - only possible with explicit approval, thus creating enormous integration hurdles rather than dismantling them.
+Constant technical errors, data protection issues, or illegal fees are just a few of the many problems with the payment card, not to mention the enormous additional burden on administrations.

 Why was the payment card introduced?

 The introduction of the payment card was decided by the federal government and state premiers in November 2023.
-There were mainly two reasons given for the introduction, both of which are untenable.
+The introduction was mainly justified by two reasons, both of which are untenable.

-• However, this assumption is incorrect, as shown by a recent study by the German Institute for Economic Research, based on representative household surveys from the Socio-Economic Panel (SOEP).
-Only seven percent of refugees send money abroad – and the trend is decreasing.
+- However, this assumption is wrong, as a recent study by the German Institute for Economic Research, based on representative household surveys of the Socio-Economic Panel (SOEP), shows.
+Only seven percent of refugees send money abroad – and the trend is declining.

-2. "It should reduce administrative work for municipalities, as the previous cash payouts are eliminated and the money is instead transferred.”
+- "There should be less administrative burden for the municipalities because the previous cash payments are eliminated and the money is instead transferred."

-• Very many municipalities reject the introduction of the payment card because it represents an additional workload for the municipalities.
+- Many municipalities reject the introduction of the payment card because it represents an additional burden for the municipalities.

-• Manuela Skotnik from the Department of Labor and Social Affairs in Mannheim says: “The workload is enormous.
-In our assessment, it will remain higher in the long term than before.”
+- Manuela Skotnik from the Department of Labor and Social Affairs in Mannheim says: “The effort is enormous.
+In our assessment, it will remain higher in the long run than before.”

-The introduction of the payment card is not only a racist instrument intended to hinder people who have fled poverty and war from integrating into Germany, but it must also be seen in the context of the increasingly right-conservative political climate.
-In Hamburg, the payment card is now supposed to be extended to other social benefit recipients.
-It can be assumed that this system will continue to expand.
-We are seeing an increasing stigmatization of people in need.
-Instead of offering help and support, more and more exclusion is being practiced.
+The introduction of the payment card is not only a racist tool intended to hinder the integration of people who fled poverty and war in Germany, but it must also be seen generally in the context of the increasingly right-conservative political climate.
+In Hamburg, the payment card is now also to be extended to other social benefit recipients.
+It can be assumed that this system will continue to spread.
+We see here an increasing stigmatization of people in need.
+Instead of offering help and support, further exclusion is being practiced.